-Each year, Simona Sagripanti and Stefania Perenich from our CMF Lab dive in to the vast Milan Design Week program to take in, analyze and report on the latest trends in the design industry.
-We happened to pass by Stefania’s desk and see her notes on the different districts in Milano.
-Eventually, Stefania kindly promised to share her views on the different districts this year.
-Read on for her area-by-area report.
+Each year, Simona Sagripanti and Stefania Perenich from our CMF Lab dive into the vast Milan Design Week program to take in, analyze and report on the latest trends in the design industry.
+Read on for their area-by-area report from the design week.

 It is almost as if Tortona spends the rest of the year just to gear up for Salone.
 It all works beautifully!
 In addition to the basic pillars of the festival that exhibit here year after year and bring in the crowds – Superstudio, Base, Mudec and Moooi – many others show here as well.
-The quantity and quality of restaurants, speak the same ‘design weekers’ language, and add to the overall experience that the area provides its guests with.
+The quantity and quality of restaurants, speak the same ‘design weekers’ language and add to the overall experience that the area provides its guests with.
+Highlight Event: LG